chauff/cse1500-web-transcripts/_lectures/css.md

   - [A blog post on the history of CSS: Old CSS, new CSS](https://eev.ee/blog/2020/02/01/old-css-new-css/)
   - To make sense of CSS positioning, take a look [here](https://alistapart.com/article/css-positioning-101).
   - If you want to look behind the scenes of a rendering engine, read Mozilla's blog post on their [CSS engine Quantum CSS](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/).
+  - Polished web applications typically contain *skeleton loaders* (or *skeleton screens*) that provide [an illusion of speed](https://css-tricks.com/building-skeleton-screens-css-custom-properties/).
 - Relevant scientific publications:
   - Meyerovich, Leo A., and Rastislav Bodik.
 [Fast and parallel webpage layout](https://dl.acm.org/citation.cfm?id=1772763).
 Proceedings of the 19th international conference on WWW.
 2010.
   - Panchekha, Pavel, and Emina Torlak.
 [Automated reasoning for web page layout](https://doi.org/10.1145/2983990.2984010).
 Proceedings of the 2016 ACM SIGPLAN International Conference on Object-Oriented Programming, Systems, Languages, and Applications.
 2016.